‘Days Of Our Lives’ Spoilers: Kyler Pettis Teases New Set – Theo In Trouble?

 There is also a chance that it is some sort of retaliation because of Abe Carver (James Reynolds).
 He is currently the mayor of Salem and used to be on the police force.
 Could Abe do something to anger someone, who kidnaps Theo and holds him hostage?

-A lot can change in 6-8 months on a soap opera.
+A lot can change in six-eight months on a soap opera.
 Even though Theo is a good kid, events could change his character.
 Perhaps Theo is not the one in danger, but the person who will put someone else in a padded cell?
 Fans will have to wait until fall 2017 to find out what is going to happen with this new set.

 What are your theories on the padded cell set Kyler Pettis shared?
 What is going to happen with Theo Carver on Days Of Our Lives?